3 Series

 = ϵ

-where we follow the telescoping series approach to cancel most terms.
+where most terms cancel analogous to the telescoping series approach.
 By Cauchy completeness

 n